V2ADAS/V2ADAS/README.md

-# ADAD - Autonomous Driving Assistance System
+# ADAS - Autonomous Driving Assistance System

-Welcome to the GitHub repository for the Graduation Project ADAD - an Autonomous Driving Assistance System developed by Team Vehigle!
+Welcome to the GitHub repository for the Graduation Project ADAS - an Autonomous Driving Assistance System developed by Team Vehigle!

 ## Project Overview

-ADAD is an advanced system designed to enhance vehicle safety and autonomy.
+ADAS is an advanced system designed to enhance vehicle safety and autonomy.
 Our features include:

 - **Auto Parking:** Effortlessly park your vehicle with our automated parking system.
 - **Lane Keeping:** Stay safely within your lane with our advanced lane-keeping technology.